Study skills helping you to succeed at Solent

 LinkedIn Learning provides high quality training videos covering your subject areas as well as study skills, careers, wellbeing and many more.
 All free for you to use on and off campus.
 To activate your account visit the Linkedin Learning for Students LibGuide page.

 All Solent University computers are installed with Text Help Read & Write Gold (text-to-speech software) and Inspiration (mind mapping software).
 These are free to use on campus.
-The Assistive Technology Centre in the library (room ML015) has PC’s with assistive software, height adjustable desks, specialist screens and large key keyboards.
+The assistive technology centre in the library on the ground floor has PCs with assistive software, height adjustable desks, specialist screens and large key keyboards.

 Further information about assistive technology on campus and for use on personal devices can be found here.